 21 Ridiculously Magical Things to Do in Tallinn in Winter

-Tallinn is always a magical place.
-But in the winter, Tallinn looks even more like it was plucked from the pages of a fairytale.
+Tallinn is always a magical place, but in the winter, Tallinn looks even more like it was plucked from the pages of a fairytale.
+Somehow, the colors of the city look even more striking against a muted, cloudy sky.

 In winter, the masses of tourists clear Tallinn’s city center and it’s somehow easier to see beyond the postcard-perfect streets into the modern, beating heart of a young and creative Estonia.

-At the crossroads of Eastern Europe and the Nordics, Estonia manages to merge aspects of both without fitting solidly into either, something distinctly its own.
+At the crossroads of Eastern Europe and the Nordics, Estonia manages to merge aspects of both without fitting solidly into either, creating something distinctly its own.

 21 Best Things to Do in Tallinn in Winter